 TOM: Yeah.
-I mean that’s because of all the warm moisture that’s being wicked against that cabinet over the years.
+I mean that’s because of all the moisture – the warm moisture – that’s being wicked against that cabinet over the years.
 That’s definitely going to happen.
-You may have to refinish those doors if that keeps up.
+You may have to refinish those cabinet doors if that keeps up.

-SUSAN: Uh-huh, uh-huh.
-Would I have to sand them first or…?
+SUSAN: Would I have to sand them first or…?

-TOM: Generally, it’s a good idea to do that, yes.
-You’re going to lightly sand those cabinets.
+TOM: Generally, it’s a good idea to sand kitchen cabinets before refinishing them, yes.
+You’re going to lightly sand it.
 And then if it’s only a light sanding and it’s not sort of cutting through the finish, you might be able to just put a new coat of urethane over the top of it.
 If it’s actually getting into the stain itself and changing the color of the stain, well, then you have to do a deeper sanding and you have to re-stain it.
 And that’ll be a little tricky, because you’re going to have to try to match the old color.
-If this is more of a project than you were hoping for, consider replacing those cabinets instead of refacing them.

 SUSAN: Oh, yeah.